X-SecNLP/European-NLP/README.md

 [European Chapter of the Association for Computational Linguistics](https://eacl.org/)

-Current focus is exclusively on French and German.
+Current focus is exclusively on French, German and Russian.

 ## Français